 Ethics in the News

-Brian Green, director of Technology Ethics, quoted in The Mercury News.
+Brian Green, Director of Technology Ethics, quoted in America Magazine.

 Don Heider, Executive Director of the Markkula Center for Applied Ethics, featured in the Silicon Valley Business Journal.

 Markkula Center for Applied Ethics's Theranos whistleblower event featured in The Mercury News.